MicroFocus/ng-gulp/README.md

 `--chrome --edge --firefox --ie` are all supported commandline options.

 In order to keep the browser open for debugging, use the `--debug-tests` commandline option.

+JUnit test results can be generated via the `.junitTestResults` option or by the `--junit` commandline option.
+Results are published to `[config.directories.output]/test-results.xml`.

 To enable running tests on file changes, set the `.autoWatch` option to true. *NOTE: this causes memory issues with webpack and may slow down the response time of gulp and the auto reload feature.*